-As you recruit new talent, chances are pretty good that you have a clear job description in mind.
+As you recruit new talent, chances are good that you have a clear job description in mind.
 And that’s great!
-You’ll need it.
+You’ll certainly need it.
 But we also like to remind our clients that skills can be learned.
 Hire for culture.

 Let’s face it, the odds are pretty good that your company is always in the market for new talent.